Chapter 1: Purpose, Scope and Responsibilities

-- As requested, advise and provide technical expertise on matters regarding laboratory safety to EH&S staff or other members of the UNR community.
+- As requested, advise and provide technical expertise on matters regarding laboratory safety to EH&S staff or other members of the University community.

 - Review reported laboratory safety incidents such as personnel exposures, hazardous materials spills, and fires, and provide recommendations to responsible laboratory supervisors and administrators to prevent similar occurrences.

 - Conduct investigations of serious violations of regulations or university policy, incidents, or operational problems, and make recommendations to the VPRI, Provost, and other appropriate university administrators for the resolution of continued non-compliance or serious infractions.

 - As an agent of the University, the LSC can recommend to the VPRI that authorization to conduct laboratory activities be suspended or cancelled when training and/or experience, or laboratory facilities and equipment, is deemed inadequate, or in the event of continued non-compliance or serious infractions.